colleen547/Web-Design-Challenge/README.md

 * Is responsive (via media queries).
 The navigation bar must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

 Finally, the website must be deployed to GitHub pages.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ### Considerations